mattkrick/dataloader-warehouse/README.md

 - `dispose(options)`: dispose of the data loader if it is not being shared.
 It has the following option:
   - `force`: boolean, defaults to false.
   If true, calling dispose will dispose of the dataloader even if it is being shared.
-- `share`: Returns a unique ID to be fed to `useShared`.
-Also begins the ttl.
+- `share(ttl)`: Returns a unique ID to be fed to `useShared`.
+Also begins the TTL.
+Although strongly discouraged, you may provide a TTL here to override the one defined by the `SharedDataLoader`.
+This is useful if you need to extend the time because you are making an external API call, or using `setTimeout`.
 - `useShared(operationId)`: Replaces the current dataloader with the dataloader belonging to the `operationId`.
 You'll want to call this on your subscription with the `operationId` that comes from the mutation
 - `getID`: returns the ID of the current dataloader.
 Useful for testing.